 So, whether you want to learn more about psychology, mathematics, history, or any number of other things, consider signing up and doing some online learning now that you’ve got a bit of extra home-bound time on your hands.

 4 – Practice a hobby like drawing, writing or indoor sports

 Have you ever thought that you’d love to try out a hobby like drawing, writing, or playing indoor sports like ping pong, but have just never really found the time or energy to get around to it?

 Well, now it looks like you’re bound to be staying indoors for a while.
 But, you’ll be without all the allure of the outside world to entertain or preoccupy you.
 So, settling down with a notebook or sketchpad and making headway on those hobbies could be an excellent idea.

-You could either draw, write, or engage in any number of other hobbies in a relaxed way.
+You could either draw, write, or engage indoor games in any number of other hobbies in a relaxed way.
 Or you could find various guides, instructions, and even free courses on the Internet.
 These resources could help you to make progress in a structured way.

 In any event, if you spend even just an hour a day focusing on these sorts of hobbies.
 You will likely find that you make very considerable progress, quite quickly indeed.

 5 – Spoil yourself (in moderation) with things like films and TV shows